chaoss/website/CHAOSScon/2026Europe/schedule.md

 ## Schedule

-Our Call for Presentations is currently open!
-You can [submit your abstract using this form](https://forms.gle/5xuXDLYgYzrCYkWb9) until **November 2, 2025.**
+Our schedule is coming soon!

 <!--